cloudposse/docs/content/terraform-modules/networking/terraform-aws-dynamic-subnets.md

 }
 ```

-## :information_source: NOTE
+{{% dialog type="info" icon="fa-info-circle" title="Note" %}}

-> This module is intended for use with existing VPC and existing Internet Gateway.
+This module is intended for use with existing VPC and existing Internet Gateway.
 You should use [terraform-aws-vpc](https://github.com/cloudposse/terraform-aws-vpc) module if you plan to use a new (separate) VPC.
+{{% /dialog %}}

 # Variables